d4nkf0x/AutoHotkeyAlbion/README.md

 This is for auto hotkey skills and etc.

-You can Edit the File "<Script>".py if you need modifications you need to run this as root
+You can Edit the File "<Script>".py if you need modifications
+  \n you need to run this as root
-  Tested on linux only
+  \n Tested on linux only

 # Usage